 Apple A16 Bionic Specifications

 Some of the rumours tell that Apple might skip the 4nm fabrication process and directly introduce 3nm fabrication technology in their Apple A16 Bionic chipset.
 Apple has been stuck to the 5nm fabrication process for the last two years.
-But, TSMC, the company which’s fabrication process is going to use in the upcoming chipset, has said that they’re facing some problems with the 3nm based chipsets.
-They are struggling in manufacturing it.
+But, TSMC, the company which’s fabrication process is going to use in the upcoming chipset, has said that they’re facing some problems with the 3 nm-based chipsets.
+They are struggling to manufacture it.
 So, Apple might have to stick with the 5nm fabrication process again.

 However, nothing is certain at this point, and there is still plenty of time before the formal launch.
 So, assuming TSMC has resolved its manufacturing issues by then, we may expect the Apple A16 Bionic chipset to be built on a 3nm fabrication process; otherwise, 5nm chipsets would be used.
 Furthermore, some sources claim that the chipset will be manufactured using a 4nm technology.
 The MediaTek Dimensity 9000 also employs TSMC’s 4nm fabrication process, which is more energy-efficient than Samsung’s.